kartonfarkas/api_docs/source/use_cases/batch_emails/recurring_email.rst

 Recurring Email to a Contact List; Changing the Email Source Assigned to the Email
 ==================================================================================

-You have to create the email in Suite, it is possible only once.
+You have to create the email in Emarsys, it is possible only once.

 For this scenario, you will need to: